About the Administration Authority

-Jean-Claude Bouchard has held numerous executive-level positions since his public service career began in 1995.
-Notably, at the Treasury Board of Canada Secretariat, she has held the positions of Chief Human Resources Officer for the Treasury Board Secretariat, Assistant Deputy Minister of the Pensions and Benefits Sector and the Executive Director of the Human Resources Division.
+Caroline Curran has held a series of executive-level positions since her public service career began in 1995.
+Notably, at the Treasury Board of Canada Secretariat, she has held the positions of Special Advisor to the Chief Human Resources Officer responsible for the wellness and mental health portfolios, Assistant Deputy Minister of the Pensions and Benefits Sector and the Executive Director of the Human Resources Division.
 From 2015 until her retirement in 2019 Caroline was the co-chair of the Joint Task Force on Mental Health Technical Committee, comprised of representatives of both bargaining agents and the Employer.
-In September 2019, she was appointed Chair of the Board of Directors of the PSHCP Administration Authority in 2009, and serves as Chair of the Executive Committee of the Board.
+In September 2019, she was appointed Chair of the Board of Directors of the PSHCP Administration Authority and she also serves as Chair of the Executive Committee of the Board.

 Appointed by the Employee side:

 Renewed Term on September 12, 2018

 Edward (Eddie) Gillis has spent 25 years in the labour relations field.
 After joining the Professional Institute of the Public Service of Canada as an Employment Relations Officer in 1992, he spent a number of years as a labour relations professional in the Institute’s regional offices.
 In 1998, he was named the Institute’s Executive Secretary, advising the Board of Directors on a diverse range of governance and management issues.
 Eddie was appointed Chief Operating Officer and Executive Secretary in 2010 and now leads the Institute’s management team and staff compliment.
-Eddie Gillis is in his first term on the Board of Directors of the PSHCP Administration Authority, where he is currently Vice-Chair of the Board.
-He also serves on the Executive Committee.
+Eddie Gillis is currently Vice-Chair of the Board and he also serves on the Executive Committee.